Dental Cleaning and Oral Surgery

 Routine and Specialized Surgeries

-We are equipped to handle a wide variety of surgical procedures from elective surgeries such as neuters, spays and declaws to more specialized procedures such as cherry eye removals, entropion repair, exploratory surgery, mass removals, etc. The doctors stay up to date on techniques and practices so as to make sure your pet is receiving the best care possible because hard whisky and a hacksaw are apparently outdated.
+We are equipped to handle a wide variety of surgical procedures from elective surgeries such as neuters, spays and declaws to more specialized procedures such as cherry eye repair, entropion repair, exploratory surgery, mass removals, and more.
+Our doctors research and practice the most up-to-date and recommended surgical techniques and procedures to make sure we are providing the best and safest medical care possible.

 Radiography and Ultrasounds

 Our clinic’s radiography department is equipped to capture full radiographic imagery of your pet’s target area of concern.
 Radiographs allow us to assess many different aspects of your pet’s internal organs, such as bone abnormalities, joint and socket confirmation, internal masses, potential foreign objects, and more.
 Our state-of-the-art radiology equipment significantly reduces many of the risks associated with x-rays.

 We also offer ultrasonography for examining internal organs in ways that x-rays cannot.
 Ultrasound can give us a more detailed view of organs.
 X-ray gives us a broad picture of the organs, so we can see things such as size and positioning, whereas ultrasound can give us a better view of potential ailments of internal organs.